KaiWenF/Language-Byte/README.md

 - `ModelTests`: Tests for data models and their behavior
 - `ManagerTests`: Tests for managers and their functionality
 - `WordViewModelTests`: Tests for the core view model logic
+- `QuizViewModelTests`: Tests for quiz logic and statistics
+- `PerformanceTests`: Performance tests for key operations
+- `AccessibilityTests`: Accessibility tests for all major views
 - `UITests`: Basic tests for view initialization
 - `TestHelpers`: Helper methods and mock data for testing